 What kind of impact do these actions have?

 Global Citizens have generated commitments and policy announcements from leaders valued at over $37.9 billion that are set to affect the lives of more than 2.25 billion people.
-This year alone Global Citizens have secured 29 commitments totaling over $2.9 billion that are set to affect the lives of more than 501 million people by 2030.
+This year alone, Global Citizens have secured nine commitments worth over $197 million that are set to affect the lives of more than 4 million people by 2030.